The loop FOREACH is a control structure specifically designed to traverse and access the elements of a collection in a simplified manner.

 Where,

-• It continues until all elements have been traversed
+is updated with the current element - It continues until all elements have been traversed

-In each iteration, the FOREACH loop assigns the next element of the collection to the element variable and executes the associated code block.
-This is repeated until all the elements of the collection have been processed.
+In each iteration, the FOREACH loop assigns the next element from the collection to the variable element

 Equivalence with other loops

-If we had to achieve the same behavior with a WHILE loop, for example, we would have to do something like this
+If we had to achieve the same behavior with a WHILE loop, for example, we would have to do something like this:

 index = 0;